Follow us being our best self on the Class Dojo Platform

 Impact

-• Teachers plan and assess from the skills progression document, rising stars criteria and Connected Geography curriculum, which has specific skill and knowledge threads that are built upon year by year from EYFS to Y6.
+• Teachers plan and assess from the knowledge progression document and Connected Geography curriculum, which has specific knowledge threads that are built upon year by year from EYFS to Y6.

 Values that are at the heart of Thurgoland